ZhenghaoXiao32/r_data_analysis_tips/README.md

 # r_data_analysis_tips

-This is a collection of tips used in data analyiss with R.
+This is a collection of tips used in data analysis with R.